Frequently Asked Questions

 For data such as your full name or other data that you notice is wrong you can contact customer support and let us know which data you want to correct.

 If you have not used your account for bitcoin transactions or trades we can delete your account immediately.
+If you have made transactions or started trades we retain most of your data in accordance with our Privacy Policy for a maximum of five years.

 Please see section 6 in the Privacy Policy for detailed information on data deletion and retention.